sush-mita/Web_Scraping/README.md

 # Web_Scraping
-Web Scraping IMDB top 50 movies of each genre
+Web Scraping the IMDB page to scrape top 50 movies/Shows of each genre.

-The IMDB file is a Rough Draft and also the final code of webscraping. ill upload a more organized file with documentation soon.
+Each Movie/Show's info like Title, Rating, Year of Release and Certificate Rating is taken.

+WebScraping.ipynb - This is the Rough draft of the python code I did for web scraping to see if each individual function is working or not

+IMDB_Scraping_Final.ipynb - This is the final code, I each genre's movie/show info is convered into a CSV file and stored into a folder named Data.